Yaroshium-Software/SIPLI/README.md

 # SIPLI
-SIPL Is Programming Language Interpreter
+The interpreter for SIPL (SIPL Is Programming Language)